dj-shark31/dislocate/README.md

 ## Overview

-The `dislocate` package provides a comprehensive toolkit for;
+The `dislocate` package provides a comprehensive toolkit for:
     - `core_analysis`: analyzing dislocation core structures using atomistic simulations
     - `core_search`: finding (meta)-stable dislocation core structure via the Elastic Singularity Placement Method and NEB Core Search method
     - `utils`: high-throughput computations of lattice parameters, elastic constants of HCP, BCC, and FCC crystal and stacking fault energies of an HCP crsytal and other utility functions.